nxm08240/MerpMod/README.md

 #Target ROM Selection

-To select your target ROM, you must create a placeholder (similar to an environment variable) for the ROM's CALID.
+To select your target ROM, you must set the target rom placeholder (similar to an environment variable) for the ROM's CALID.
 TO do this, go to Setup->Customize->Placeholders

-Add a placeholder for the following, substituting your CALID.
+The following placeholders should be set by default.
 Placeholder     Directory
-TARGETROM       CALID
+TARGETROM       <YOUR ROM'S CALID>
 TESTROMDIR      $(PROJDIR)\TestRom

 #EcuMapTools